 Apart from the types of automation testing:

-- Smoke Tests: Automated smoke tests are shallow tests designed to ensure that the basic functionality of an application is working.
-Smoke Tests are also good to use after Automated functional or Automated non-functional Automation Tests as a way of verifying that changes in the application didn’t impact the Automated test scripts.
+• Smoke Tests: Automated smoke tests are shallow tests designed to ensure that the basic functionality of an application is working.
+Smoke Tests are also good to use after Automated functional or Automated non-functional Automation Tests to verify that changes in the application didn’t impact the Automated test scripts.
 Automated Smoke tests are also good to use at the beginning of a project or before new features have been implemented.

-- Regression Tests: Automates tests to verify that new or changed software doesn’t impact existing functionality.
-Regression Automation usually involves testing to ensure that the software returns correct results for known test data.
+• Regression Tests: Automates tests to verify that new or changed software doesn’t impact existing functionality.
+Regression Automation usually involves testing to ensure the software returns correct results for known test data.

-- Performance Automation: Automates tests using various performance testing methodologies to ensure that the application meets its SLAs and can scale appropriately.
-Automation tools for performance testing normally do not execute test scripts, rather they record data from tests and generates test reports.
-Automation tools for performance testing also provide the ability to compare current results against baseline results.
+• Performance Automation: Automates tests using various performance testing methodologies to ensure the application meets its SLAs and scales appropriately.
+Automation tools for performance testing normally do not execute test scripts; rather, they record data from tests and generate test reports.
+Automation tools for performance testing also allow for comparing current results against baseline results.
 Automation tools for performance testing are generally integrated with other Automation scripts.

-- Security Tests: Automates tests to verify that the application is secure against attacks, and does not contain any vulnerabilities or data leaks.
+• Security Tests: Automates tests to verify that the application is secure against attacks and contains no vulnerabilities or data leaks.
 Automation tools for Security usually automate many of the manual tests used in security testing.
 Automation tools for Security usually generate test reports.
 Automation tools for Security are generally integrated with other Automation scripts.

-- Acceptance Tests: Automates tests to verify that the application meets its SLAs.
-Automation tools for Automating acceptance testing usually incorporate Automated functional Automation scripts with Automated regression Automation scripts.
+• Acceptance Tests: Automates tests to verify that the application meets its SLAs.
+Automation tools for Automated acceptance testing usually incorporate Automated functional Automation scripts with Automated regression Automation scripts.
 Automated acceptance tests are usually integrated with Automation test reporting tools.
 Automated acceptance tests can also be used as Automated functional Automation scripts with Automated non-functional Automation scripts to verify that an application meets its SLAs.
-Automated acceptance tests can be considered as Automated functional Automation scripts with Automated regression Automation scripts.
+Automated acceptance tests can be considered functional Automation scripts with Automated regression Automation scripts.

-Based on the phases of the application the testing can be different types:
+Based on the phases of the application, the testing can be of different types:

 When to use Automation testing?

-When the problem in your code is fixed but might have broken some of the other code, you need to be careful.
+You must be careful when the problem in your code is fixed but might have broken some of the other code.
 In that case, you can’t guarantee that a new bug has been introduced.
-But to make sure of this, you need to do regression testing around the bug fix.
-This means doing this type of testing every time that you manually test the area with a problem.
-If your company needs to work more efficiently and spend less money without losing quality, then they should use automation testing instead of manual testing.
+But to ensure this, you need to do regression testing around the bug fix.
+This means doing this type of testing every time you manually test the area with a problem.
+If your company needs to work more efficiently and spend less money without losing quality, they should use automation testing instead of manual testing.

 Test automation is a process to ensure that the software application functions as expected after every new development release.
-Investing in test automation requires time, money, and resources but will save you precious hours of your valuable time when executing regression tests later on without investing more effort than necessary.
+Investing in test automation requires time, money, and resources but will save you precious hours when executing regression tests later on without investing more effort than necessary.

 Test Cases You Should Automate

-Testing the software manually is time-consuming and can be more expensive than using a fully automated model.
-Efficient automation from top to bottom has many benefits like better results, improved quality, increased reliability, reduced deviation in results, decreased test cycle time, increased coverage of tests taken on your product.
-These are just some advantages that you’ll see with automating testing than manual.
+Testing the software manually is more time-consuming and expensive than a fully automated model.
+Efficient automation from top to bottom has many benefits, like better results, improved quality, increased reliability, reduced deviation in results, decreased test cycle time, and increased coverage of tests taken on your product.
+You’ll see these advantages by automating testing rather than manually.

-However, there is no easy answer to the question of which tests should be automated.
-But It’s important to understand the benefits that would come with automating individual test cases.
+However, there is no easy answer to which tests should be automated.
+But It’s important to understand the benefits of automating individual test cases.

 Here are more tips to consider when deciding which test cases to automate.